ottowong/SL_RUST/README.md

 ```
 And pair with some smart devive in game, in order to get your playerToken and playerId (Steam ID).
 Put these in the .env
+Keep this running, since you can also use it to get device (entity) IDs.